Print

 Instructions

-1. Heat 2 tablespoons extra virgin olive oil in a medium pot over medium-low heat.
-Add the shallot and carrot with 1/4 teaspoon salt.
-Cook until the vegetables are soft, 5 to 7 minutes.
+1. Heat the oil in a medium pot over medium-low heat.
+Add the onion and salt.
+Cook, stirring frequently, until the onion is soft and golden brown, 10 to 12 minutes.

 Notes